🎉 Celebrate the official opening of the new Foxhound Beekeeping Store and Pollination Center. Join us on November 22nd at 11 AM!

 It has become common for commercial beekeepers to buy unregulated versions of Amitraz to create their varroa treatments.
 The efficacy of the treatments varies by the source of amitraz, how it is mixed, how it is stored, and how it is applied.

 The inconsistencies lead to misuse of the amitraz and possible resistance to bees.
+Unregulated chemicals can also cause harm to bees and contaminate bee products.
 The EPA has enforced the laws against the misuse of amitraz, and Amiflex is a legal and alternative solution to illegal amitraz.

 Other mite treatments like Apistan and Checkmite+ have lost their efficacy from misuse by beekeepers, so having a controlled, consistent treatment is important to the future of beekeeping.

 Historically, the only option beekeepers had for a flash treatment for varroa mite control has been oxalic acid vaporization or Formic ProOxalic acid works great to kill varroa mites on adult bees but does not work on mites in the cells.
+Controlling varroa mites is crucial because they spread diseases within the colony.
 Formic Pro works quickly but is temperature sensitive and is a 14-day treatment.

 Amiflex has been approved for use in a honey bee colony because it is not harmful to the beekeeper or applicator and does not leave residues in honey above the EPA thresholds.